t4rra/CCStopper/README.md

 - Updated user messages in `RemoveAGS.ps1` to be more descriptive
 - Firewall names are more descriptive
   - to update them, run the `Firewall Block` option again.

+### hotfix.1 Changelog
+- Removed mentions of "InternetBlock" in menus of `FirewallBlock.ps1`
+  - Firewall rules will still show "InternetBlock" in the name, can't change because backwards compatibility
 ###### Read previous changelogs from [the releases](https://github.com/eaaasun/CCStopper/releases) <!-- omit in toc -->